katcipis/sophia/notes/books/better-angels.md

 # Moralization Gap

-This is the phenomenon that makes people damp the effects of their actions but amplify what others do.
+This is the phenomenon that makes people damp the effects of their actions but amplify what others do to them.
 Basically we always think that what we have done is not that bad, and what others do to us are much worse.

 The book once again elaborates on this on a lot of researches that I can't remember anymore, but empirical observation of